NareshSense/UserSphere-Assignment/README.md

 ViewModels: UsersViewModel and UserDetailViewModel manage the data and business logic required by the views.

 Domain Layer:
-Entities: User is the core data model representing a user.
+Entities: User is the core data model representing a user entity.
+Once created should not be changed ideally.
 UseCases: Handles the business logic for interacting with the user repository.
-Repository protocol: UserRepository is responsible for fetching user data, either from the network or from a local cache.
+Repository protocol: UserRepository is responsible for fetching user data from data service and provide to use case.

 Data Layer:
-DataService: Makes network requests using UserDataServiceProtocol and handles the API response.
+DataService: Implements UserDataServiceProtocol, interacts with the network client and gets user data.
+Repository: Contains implementation of UserRepository protocol, Mappers used here to convert data models to entity.
-Repository implementation: Contains implementation of UserRepository protocol Data Models: API response is mapped to data model
+Data Models: API response from network client is mapped to data model.

+Network client class is responsible for API interactions.

-The code uses Combine for reactive programming, asynchronous data flow and Swift UI for User Interface
+The code uses Combine for reactive programming, asynchronous data flow and Swift UI for User Interface.

 # Installation
 To get started with the project, follow these steps: